 Yarn tail length =([# inches used for your 10-stitch cast on] x [the # of stitches you need to cast on] / 10) + 6”

 I recommend you add a little to this measurement – especially if you have to cast on a lot of stitches.
-It’s more frustrating to have to rip out and reknit 100+ stitches than it is to have a foot or 2 of wasted yarn.
+It’s more frustrating to rip out and reknit 100+ stitches than it is to waste a foot or 2 of yarn.

 Slip Knot or Not?